Making a payment: international students

 Please request that your bank enters your seven digit student ID number (you’ll find this near the top of all email correspondence from Brunel’s admissions team) as a reference on all payments to the university.
 It will also help us to process your payment if your bank includes the details of what you’re paying for, i.e. tuition fee deposit or accomodation deposit, as additional information.
 Please note, without your student number as a reference, we're unable to identify and allocate your payment correctly.

 To make things easier for you, we’ve put our bank transfer details in a handy document which you can download, print and take to your bank.
 Download PDF.

-Please be aware that we cannot confirm receipt of any payment until the funds have reached Brunel University’s bank account, this can take up to 14 working days from the date of transfer.
+Please be aware that we cannot confirm receipt of any payment until the funds have reached Brunel’s bank account, this can take up to 14 working days from the date of transfer.
 So please allow a period of two weeks to pass before contacting admissions regarding payment.